 The following providers have so far been approved by the Regional Council to develop Farm Plans.
 They have demonstrated to the Regional Council that they can meet the necessary requirements and receive training from the Regional Council to ensure our standards continue to be met.
 Each provider comes from a different background and you can chose who best suits your needs

 Industry Groups are also playing a role in trying to help their levy payers meets the requirements around FEMPs by providing templates that can be used to help prepare a farm plan.
 This provides a lower (not no) cost option for completing an FEMP.
 This process is not appropriate for all types of farming operations, but if you are interested in exploring this option, please ring the contacts below to discuss it.
-Please note that for an FEMP to be acceptable to HBRC, a suitably qualified rural professional must visit your farm and confirm that your FEMP is fit for purpose.
+Please note that for an FEMP to be acceptable to the Regional Council, a suitably qualified rural professional must visit your farm and confirm that your FEMP is fit for purpose.
 There is likely to be a cost associated with this.

 |Beef and Lamb||Mark Harrisfirstname.lastname@example.org